naeemalomari/-data-structures-and-algorithms/java/ChallengeFour/README.md

 ## Approach & Efficiency :

-# I used for loop and if else statements to solve this challenge.
+# I used nested for loop to solve this challenge.